The Joy of Mirror Making: Parabolizing

 I devote an entire webpage to the star test here, including a little known indoor star test option.

 Foucault's test (we use it differently today) revolutionized mirror testing.
 The Foucault test is responsible for more quality mirrors than any other test.
 Today we use a Couder mask to cover the mirror so that only one mirror zone at a time is visible.
 We use a knife-edge traveling on the longitudinal axis to cut the light coming from the zones, measuring where each zone crosses the longitudinal axis (note that the light focuses beyond the axis).
 From this we obtain a series of zonal readings that are then compared to computed numbers.
-Hence the phrase, 'figuring' when we used to calculate the ideal zonal readings on paper.
-A new variant is Mark Cowan's Unmasked Foucault that uses image analysis to detect the crest of the Foucault donut for each zone.
+A variant is Mark Cowan's Unmasked Foucault that uses image analysis to detect the crest of the Foucault donut for each zone.

 David Harbour's Understanding Foucault is an excellent resource as is the Stellafane website.

-The Caustic test measures the focus of a zone using both transverse and longitudinal aberration.
+The Caustic test measures the focus of a zone using both transverse and longitudinal aberration, taking advantage of the fact that zones actually focus along a caustic curve.
 As such it can be exquisitely accurate (note that higher order terms may need to be incorporated into the standard formulae for large fast mirrors).
 See modern online sources and the ATM book series.

 I use the Poor Man's Caustic Test to achieve good zonal readings.
 There's precious little information on the test and how to use it; I'm including detailed comments for the interested.

 Here you can see the mirror's 70% zone focusing past the mirror's longitudinal axis.
 Each zone focuses along a curve called the 'caustic'.
 Interestingly the caustic curve was first drawn by Leonardo da Vinci in the early 16th century who imagined that the clear lens with such a curve would magnify light.
 Da Vinci came tantalizingly close to inventing the telescope.
-He was defeated by the extraordinarily exactitude of the mirror's surface and by impossibly poor glass material of his era.
+But he didn't understand that light has a wave nature that calls for extremely accurate lenses and mirrors, a thousand times more accurate than he realized.
+Not to mention the impossibly poor glass of his era.

 The first shadow and last light do not focus on the mirror's axis; instead the light comes to focus past the axis to the sides.
 These points have a displacement to and fro the mirror's face and also laterally, left and right.
 The full form of the Caustic test measures both the 'x' and the 'y' displacement, computing the location of focus.
 In the Poor Man's Caustic test, or 'version 2' of the test as the ATM book series article titles it, only the 'y' displacement to and fro the mirror is measured.
 The 'x' displacement is not measured; instead, using the Everett stick bar, the zone of first light and last shadow as seen on the mirror is noted.